MontgomeryLab/RNA-integrate/Integrative_Pipeline/README.md

 - generate_integrative_results_tables: TRUE or FALSE logical value describing whether or not to generate and save integrative results tables.

-- generate_galaxy_plots: TRUE or FALSE logical value describing whether or not the galaxy scatter plots should be rendered and saved.
+- generate_cosmic_plots: TRUE or FALSE logical value describing whether or not the galaxy scatter plots should be rendered and saved.

 - generate_slope_plots: TRUE or FALSE logical value describing whether or not to generate and save slope plots.

 - slope_plot_classes: comma-separated list of classes for which slope plot lines/combinations will be generated.
 Classes should be identical to those found in the gene table.
 Slope Plot classes refer to the classes associated with small RNA genes.

-An example of the integrative parameters YAML with default settings can be seen [here](int_params.yml).

 ### Metadata CSV